Level: Advanced (Level 3)Awarding Body: WJEC EDUQAS

 Media studies naturally leads to exciting careers in TV, film, journalism, web development, marketing, advertising, social media or public relations.
 An awareness of how the world of media works can also support other careers, such as business, commerce, law, finance, medicine, the arts, social work, and education.
 By knowing how the media operate you’ll be able to decode messages more skillfully, understand how to use the media to your advantage and engage with topics and issues that interest you.

 Many of our students go on to university to study media, cultural or communication studies as academic subjects.
-Many more choose to study and train on media, film and TV production courses or apprenticeships as a way into exciting 21st century careers in the creative, media and marketing industries.
+Many more choose to study and train on media, film and TV production courses or apprenticeships as a way into exciting careers in the creative, media and marketing industries.

 How is the course organised?